General mechanism for concentration-based cell size control

 Our results suggest that cells have compensatory mechanisms for maintaining size control.
 It may be that size control is redundant and includes multiple size checkpoints throughout the cell cycle to protect size control against perturbations.
 Alternatively, the perturbed molecular factors may not be responsible for size control, despite being produced in a size-dependent manner.
-As we demonstrated, size-dependent production is not sufficient to give a sizer control mechanism, but also strong degradation is necessary to satisfy Eq.\ \ref{ratios}.
+Therefore, size-dependent production is not sufficient alone to yield a sizer control mechanism.
+We predict that the sizer molecule acts through a separation of timescales in which the molecular degradation timescale is much faster than the size growth timescale.
+Experimentally, this can be tested by perturbing the degradation of known cell cycle control molecules, as has been done to investigate adder control in bacteria \cite{si2019mechanistic}.
 If size-dependent production and strong degradation are indeed the mechanisms by which cells sense and control size, confining size control to one cell cycle stage may be energetically more efficient, as strong degradation can be energetically costly \cite{lahtvee2014protein}.
-However, whether this is the mechanism utilized by cells in systems exhibiting sizer control requires further experimental investigation.
+Our simple model coarse-grains many of the complexities of the size-control system, which is not entirely based on molecular concentrations \cite{facchetti2019reprogramming}.
+Nevertheless, we chose the simplest possible implementation of a sizer, motivated by experimental observations that molecular regulators that scale with size can contribute to size control \cite{keifenheim2017size,miller2023fission}.